 - About page

-- FAQ page (Click here to learn more about how to create a FAQ page and why it is important to have)
+- FAQ page (Click here to learn more about how to create a FAQ page and why it is important to have one in your store)

 - Collections page